klr227/EnvELab/Reactor_Characteristics/Reactor_Characteristics_Lab_Report.md

 #I noticed that the initial concentration measured by the photometer wasn't
 #zero.
 This suggests that there may have been a small air bubble in the
-#photometer or perhaps there was some other anomoly that was causing the
+#photometer or perhaps there was some other anomaly that was causing the
 #photometer to read a concentration that was higher than was actually present in
 #the reactor.
 To correct for this I subtracted the initial concentration reading
 #from all of the data.
 This was based on the assumption that the concentration